About This Project

 What are the goals of the project?

-The overall aim of this project is to determine the effects of low-frequency radiation on living organisms.
+The aim of this project is to determine the effects of low-frequency radiation on living organisms.
 I hope to determine whether or not the cell phone and/or radar gun does cause mutation.
-The first portion of this study uses a version of the Ames test only requires biosafety level 1 protocols (due to E. coli).
-The low-frequency items will be tested and compared to a control, a known mutagen (UV light).
+The first portion of this study uses a variation of the Ames test only requires biosafety level 1 protocols (due to E. coli).
+The low-frequency items will be tested and compared to a known mutagen, a control.
 All of the experimental plates will be placed in a shielded box to eliminate human exposure.
 A second aim is to determine whether distance from the radiation source changes the effect of low frequency radiation on organisms.
 If my results demonstrate that cell phones lead to increased mutation rates, limiting exposure to cell phones would be recommended to avoid impacts of radiation.

 To shorten the amount of time to collect data, the well plates would come prepped with the E.coli already in each slot of the well plate.
 The Incubator and Bio Hazard storage are to ensure that the E.coli in the well plates stay alive, and that they can be disposed of properly.